Summer 2023 Steele Internship Positions Available

 Four positions available, undergraduate level preferred.
 Majors in business administration, marketing, sports management or non-profit management preferred.

 One position available, graduate level preferred.
-Majors in Archival Studies, Library Studies, or, Public History preferred.
+Majors in Archives Management, Library Studies, or Museum Studies preferred.

 The Education Department is dedicated to helping every baseball fan create memories to last a lifetime and learn more about America's Pastime.
 This Educational Intern would work side by side with full-time educators in developing, revising, and updating the Hall of Fame's Education curriculum for K-12 students and teachers.